-A 10-panel vintage window from Orange, California that survived the trip back to the Midwest.
-Pretty big window measuring 5′ feet x 2′ feet … which meant taking a bite out of my vintage glass collection.
+The 10-panel vintage window survived the trip from Orange, California to the Midwest.
+It’s a pretty big window at 5′ x 2′ ft … which meant this piece would take a huge bite out of my vintage glass collection.

-The vintage windows desired for this art form should be sturdy with a thicker glass that doesn’t wiggle or show separation (rotting) from the frame … not even a little bit.
+The vintage windows I look for have to be sturdy, with clear glass that doesn’t wiggle or show separation (rotting) from the frame … not even a little bit.

-I use E6000 Clear Adhesive to glue the glass to the glass, in a well ventilated room, with a wheeled tile cutter, a small hammer – on a sturdy surface – wearing safety glasses with a first aid kit near by … but not children or pets.
+I use a clear adhesive to glue the glass to the glass, in a well ventilated room, with a wheeled tile cutter, a small hammer – on a sturdy surface – wearing safety glasses with a first aid kit near by … but not children or pets.
 Safety First – Always wear safety glasses when breaking or cutting random glass dishes, cups and/or glass objects.
 Depending on the type of glass they can and some will shatter in a bazillion pieces … maybe more.
 Be careful.

 No resolutions this year … although … I did promise that I would try to find more time to play artist.

 I cleaned off my tile table, found a glue bottle that worked, and will admit to feeling fairly confident that something fantastic was about to happen.

 Standing there … I got nuthin’ … nope, nuthin’ … still standing there, starring out into space … a few minutes go by … nothing, nothing, nothing … not gonna happen … not even if you think really, really hard squeezing your eyes together.

 We’re sorry all circuits are busy doing other things right now … Please try again later.